andytolle/benchmark-itw-v1-plan/README.md

 1.  **Measures the True Cost of Quantization:** ITW is built to evaluate local quantized versions of models against their full-precision counterparts.
 This allows users to finally see the true performance cost of quantization on their own machines, balancing the delicate blend of speed, cost, and task-solving ability.

-2.  **Tests Performance in Noisy Contexts:** The benchmark specifically tests a model's ability to synthesize scattered information from large, noisy documents.
+2.  **Tests Performance in Progressively Growing Noisy Contexts:** The benchmark specifically tests a model's ability to synthesize scattered information from large, noisy documents.
 It assesses the model's capacity to connect the dots like a real analyst would, rather than just finding a single, isolated fact.
+Measuring the practical breaking points of where the size of context starts to water the model's output.

 3.  **Introduces a Multi-Vector Score for Automation Readiness:** For any given task, ITW provides a **Multi-Vector Score**.
 This innovative approach doesn't just give you one number.
 It separately reports on:
     *   **Reasoning Score:** Did the model get the answer right?